 These delicious fruits may also help lower your risk for heart disease, cancer, diabetes, and Alzheimer's disease, according to a 2011 review published in Critical Reviews in Food Science and Nutrition.

 - Another study in 2003 noted tart cherry juice reduced human colon cell cancer proliferation.

-- A 2007 animal study found tart cherry consumption may help in the prevention of diabetes and heart disease.
+- A 2007 study found tart cherry consumption may help in the prevention of diabetes and heart disease.

 - Another study also showed a reduced risk of cardiovascular disease and diabetes from consumption of tart cherry juice.